-After submitting a copyright infringement notification, a copyright owner may realize that they've misidentified content or may change their mind about their complaint.
-When this happens, YouTube is glad to honor retractions of copyright claims from the party that originally submitted them.
+After submitting a copyright infringement notification, a copyright owner may realize that they've misidentified content or change their mind about their complaint.
+When this happens, YouTube honors retractions of copyright claims from the party that originally submitted them.

 If you removed a video for alleged copyright infringement, you can retract your claims on the Retractions page.
 There are also pages where you may retract claims issued through CVP and CMS.
-You will need to be signed in to the YouTube account that issued the copyright claim in order to submit a retraction.
+Note that a previously removed video cannot be claimed following this action.
+Sign in to the Google Account that issued the copyright claim to submit a retraction.

-If you do not have a YouTube account and would like to retract a claim of copyright infringement, please make sure to send us the following information:
+If you don't have a Google Account and would like to retract a claim of copyright infringement, make sure to send us the following information: